percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/using_xtrabackup/privileges.rst

     :ref:`PERCONA_SCHEMA.xtrabackup_history <xtrabackup_history>` table.

+  * ``SELECT`` privilege in order to use
+    `innobackupex --incremental-history-name` or
-  * ``SELECT`` privilege in order to use :option:`innobackupex --incremental-history-name` or :option:`innobackupex --incremental-history-uuid` in order for the feature to look up the ``innodb_to_lsn`` values in the :ref:`PERCONA_SCHEMA.xtrabackup_history <xtrabackup_history>` table.
+    `innobackupex --incremental-history-uuid` in order for the feature to look up the ``innodb_to_lsn`` values in the :ref:`PERCONA_SCHEMA.xtrabackup_history <xtrabackup_history>` table.